KhronosGroup/Vulkan-Samples/samples/tooling/profiles/README.md

 Esp. the physical device pNext chain for the different features is a lot of boiler plate code when done manually.

-The profile we use for this sample (@todo: add name) enables many more features and extensions.
-You can find a comparision table for the profiles in [LunarG's SDK documentation](https://vulkan.lunarg.com/doc/sdk/latest/windows/profiles_definitions.html).
+The `VP_LUNARG_desktop_portability_2021` profile we use for this sample enables many more features and extensions.
+You can find a comparison table for the profiles in [LunarG's SDK documentation](https://vulkan.lunarg.com/doc/sdk/latest/windows/profiles_definitions.html).